 akiko [dot] baba [dot] q3 [at] dc.tohoku.ac.jp

-Yaam was working on micropipette aspiration, and vesicle hemifusion.
-She is now an Honours student with Dr Albert Fahrenbach.
+Yaam was a research assistant working on micropipette aspiration, and vesicle hemifusion.
+She completed her Honours with Dr Albert Fahrenbach.

 yaam [dot] deckel [at] student.unsw.edu.au